Exios66/notebooks/capstone_v1/docs/api-reference.md

 # API Reference

-Complete API documentation for the Chatbot API Wrapper.
+This document provides the **comprehensive API reference** for the Chatbot API Wrapper, including object structure, method signatures, expected parameters, return types, example usages, error modes, and supported features/providers.

+---

 ## ChatbotWrapper

-Main wrapper class for chatbot interactions.
+Primary wrapper class for working with both HuggingFace and OpenAI models in a unified fashion.

 ### Initialization